kasvith/blog/content/posts/using-dataloader-with-nestjs.md

 ### Integration in a Nutshell :shell:

 This is the outline of the process.
-TLDR;

 1. Create a `dataloader` module
 2. Import the services that knows how to load data from sources(for example `UserService` from `UserModule`)